Cat Spraying: Why It Happens and How to Stop It

 Reduce Your Cat’s Anxiety Level

-Removing or reducing stressors can help alleviate cat spraying.
+Removing or reducing stressors can help reduce cat spraying.
 Inside the home, synthetic pheromones such as Feliway can reduce anxiety,” Goin says.
 Pheromone diffusers contain synthetic chemicals that mimic natural pheromones.
-They’re easy to use: just plug it into an electrical outlet and occasionally replace the cartridge.
+They’re easy to use: just plug it into an electrical outlet and replace the cartridge regularly.

-If your cat becomes anxious from seeing cats outdoors, experts recommend preventing visual access by drawing blinds, using a motion-activated sprinkler, or other deterrents.
+If your cat becomes anxious from seeing cats outdoors, experts recommend preventing visual access.
+Draw your blinds, use a motion-activated sprinkler, or use other deterrents.

 Cats will return to marked areas, so cleaning up any remnants can prevent spraying in that area.
 “Any urine marked areas should be cleaned regularly with an enzymatic urine cleanser to reduce the habit of marking frequented areas,” says Goin.

-To be sure you’ve cleaned up every last drop of urine (it’s not always visible to the human eye) use a black light, an ultraviolet light that causes urine to glow in the dark.
+There are several steps you need to take to clean up cat pee.
+Urine is not always visible to the human eye.
+To be sure you’ve cleaned up every last drop, use a black light, an ultraviolet light that causes urine to glow in the dark.

 Ask Your Veterinarian About Medications